We’re a team of hundreds of psychiatrists and therapists who’ve trained at some of the most prestigious programs in the country.

 Although Dr. Khosla’s practice focuses on medication management, she also implements supportive therapy and motivational interviewing in sessions to allow for a more comprehensive approach to treatment.
 Her clinical interests include depression, bipolar disorder, anxiety disorders, post-traumatic stress disorder, panic disorder, and ADHD.

 Dr. Clara Kim is a board-certified psychiatrist trained in Adult Psychiatry.
-She received her medical degree from Yale University and completed her residency training at Cambridge Health Alliance – Harvard Medical School.
+She received her medical degree from Yale University and completed her residency training at Cambridge Health Alliance – Harvard Medical School, where she served as Chief Resident of Quality Improvement.

 Dr. Kim treats each patient with a holistic, evidence-based approach that incorporates psychopharmacological and psychotherapeutic best practices.
-Her priority is to build a safe and trusting working relationship with each patient.
-Occasionally, Dr. Kim may recommend that you add a psychotherapist or other provider to your care team as well.
+Her priority is to build a safe and trusting working relationship with each patient, keeping in mind their unique biological, psychological, social, and spiritual contexts.

-Dr. Kim has extensive experience treating depression, anxiety, personality- and trauma-related disorders, stress and adjustment problems, perinatal issues including postpartum depression, and psychosis.
-Other professional interests include forensic psychiatry, quality improvement, and ECT, in which she was certified by the Beth Israel Deaconness Medical Center.
+Dr. Kim has extensive experience treating depression, anxiety, trauma-related disorders, personality disorders, OCD, and perinatal conditions such as postpartum depression.
+Other professional interests include forensic psychiatry, combined psychopharmacological and psychotherapy treatment, and ECT, in which she was certified by the Beth Israel Deaconness Medical Center.
 She has worked with individuals from diverse backgrounds and all socioeconomic strata.

 Dr. Aileen Kim approaches medication management with an emphasis on shared decision-making within safe, effective options, thorough counseling about what to expect in treatment, and giving attention to the concurrent use of non-medication modalities of treatment alongside optimizing medication.
 She is accustomed to working with people who have more than one diagnosis.
 She is skilled and experienced in de-prescribing (methodically streamlining the number of medications being taken) when needed.